MileHacker Logo

 Seasonal Schedules

-Some smaller businesses or surf-related services might not be open as long or close during the off-season (summer, when waves are flat).
+Some smaller businesses or surf-related facilities may not be open as long or close in the off-season-season (summer, when waves are flat).

 Seasonal Notes